User’s data#

 , and data_forecast

 .
-Symbolic links should points to new rasters in the data
+Symbolic links could point to rasters in the data

 If using changing variables with time, then use the same file name (e.g. variable.tif